malbrigt/icancan/README.md

 Rolls and chuck will be printed with higher innfill and thicker walls.

 ## Drillpress
 Plans are made to fit a cheap drillpress from Jula, available in the Scandinavian countries.
-Modify as you please to fit whatever is available to you.
+It's probably a cheap generic China made machine, and likely available around the world markedet with different names.
+If you can't fint it, just modify the plans to fit your machine.

 http://www.jula.no/catalog/verktoy-og-maskiner/el-verktoy-og-maskiner/boremaskiner/stasjonare-boremaskiner/soyleboremaskin-254017/